Nirei Fukuzumi: Karting

+Fukuzumi drove a kart for the first time at the age of 5 and began his karting career in 2006.
+He remained in karting until 2013, finishing second to Ukyo Sasahara in the All-Japan Junior Karting Championship in 2009 and concluding his career by taking the All-Japan Karting Championship title in the top-level KF1 class in 2013.
+He also made a handful of appearances internationally, most notably finishing second in the ROK Cup International Final in 2012.

 Lower formulae

 In 2014, he began to compete in open-wheel racing, moving up to Japanese F3 the next year.
 He won four races and finished fourth in the standings.

 GP3 Series

 In 2016, Nirei débuted in the GP3 Series with ART Grand Prix, scoring three podium finishes and finishing seventh in the championship.
 Fukuzumi stayed on for another season of GP3 in 2017.
 He racked up two victories, both coming at feature races, and ended up third in the standings, only behind teammates George Russell and Jack Aitken.
 In 2017, he was part of McLaren Young Driver Programme as he's part of Honda Junior Program.

 FIA Formula 2 Championship

 The Japanese driver made his Formula 2 debut in 2018 with BWT Arden, partnering Maximilian Günther.
 In that season, he managed to join Red Bull Junior Team.
 Fukuzumi scored a total of 17 points, finishing 17th, three positions behind Günther in the championship.
 After this unfortunate season, Red Bull dropped him from the Academy.